top of page

 Unifying racing categories encourages movement between them.
 Offshore, tunnel, and drag boat teams may share technologies, testing resources, and even drivers.
 Engine development, rigging strategies, and aerodynamic ideas traditionally tied to specific classes could spread more rapidly.

-This growth in crossover is exciting, but some fans worry it may blur the identity of highly specialized formats—especially tunnel boat racing, where class-specific purity is part of the culture.
+This growth in crossover is exciting.
+However, some fans worry it may blur the identity of highly specialized formats—especially tunnel boat racing, where class-specific purity is part of the culture.

 8) Sponsorship Opportunities Grow with the Platform